Arranger Service¶

 limits the number of jobs in a workflow.
 If a workflow contains or

-generate more than this limit, the workflow will be cancelled.
+generates more jobs than this limit, the workflow will be canceled.
 If not specified,

 defaults to 1024.